olinjs/olinjs/classes/class11/README.md

 You'll probably still hear it referred to as SSL, and some sites still use it (though they really shouldn't), but the preferred protocol is whatever the latest version of TLS is.

 TLS works by setting up a certificate, or cert, on the server which is a small file that a server can use to verify its authenticity to a client [(read more about how certs work here)](https://www.globalsign.com/en/ssl-information-center/what-is-an-ssl-certificate/).
-When a client makes an HTTPS request of a server, the sever must first send over its cert so that the client can decide whether or not it wants to trust the server.
+When a client makes an HTTPS request of a server, the server must first send over its cert so that the client can decide whether or not it wants to trust the server.
 If the client approves, the server then sends over a public encryption key that the client can use to encrypt the data it wants to send over.
 Once the connection is established and the key exchanged, sensitive information can (we assume) be sent securely and privately over the internet.